SoftInstigate/restheart-cli/usage-guide.md

 # Start with file watching using a custom config file
 rh watch -- -o etc/dev-config.yml
 ```

+💡 Have a look at the [configuration section](https://restheart.org/docs/configuration) in the official documentation for the available configuration options.

 ### Development with Custom Settings